aymen20002005/Lime_NDT/README.md

-# Lime_NDT
+# lime_ndt

-Lime_NDT is a Python library that introduces an enhanced version of the LIME technique for model explainability, leveraging Neural Decision Trees (NDTs) for improved local and global interpretability of machine learning models.
+lime_ndt is a Python library that introduces an enhanced version of the LIME technique for model explainability, leveraging Neural Decision Trees (NDTs) for improved local and global interpretability of machine learning models.

 ## Features